-Providers can submit claim adjustments via the ForwardHealth Portal.
-Providers may use the search function to find the specific claim to adjust.
+Providers can submit claim adjustments via the Portal.
+Providers may use the search function to find the specific claim they would like to adjust.
 Once found, the provider can alter the claim to reflect the desired change and resubmit it to ForwardHealth.
-Any claim ForwardHealth has paid can be adjusted and resubmitted on the Portal, regardless of how the claim was originally submitted.
+Any claim (excluding pharmacy) ForwardHealth has paid can be modified on the Portal and resubmitted, regardless of how the claim was originally submitted.